-Visitors who have registered can enjoy a free hot drink which they can redeem at one of the outlets open on the day (excluding Pugin Hall, Chill, Londis and Students' Union).
+Visitors who have registered can enjoy a free hot drink (tea/filter coffee) which they can redeem at one of the outlets open on the day (excluding Pugin Hall, Chill, Londis and Students' Union).
 The voucher must be presented on a smartphone or printed out.

 Browse the Maynooth University Book Shop in the John Hume Building.

 Maynooth town has a variety of cafés, restaurants and bars and is only a five minute walk from the campus.

-If you attended any of the talks during our Open Days in November you will know that a university education will challenge you to have an opinion!
+If you attended any of the talks during our Open Days you will know that a university education will challenge you to have an opinion!

 We always welcome feedback - you can contact us via any of the channels listed on our contact page or just click on the ASK button on this page.